JoselynDRF/react-nextjs-linkedin/README.md

 - First, create your own **.env.local** file based on **.env.example**

-- Create a mongoDB instance on MongoDB Atlas and paste the database url on **.env.local**.
+- Create a mongoDB instance on MongoDB Atlas and paste the database url on **.env.local**

 - Finally, run the development server: